Key Takeaways

 Production of the cocoon by the caterpillar

 Once it reaches maturity, the caterpillar looks for a protected place to begin making its cocoon.
-It then secretes a substance composed of fibroin and sericin which, once in contact with the air, forms the silk thread.
+It then secretes a substance composed of fibroin and sericin which, once in contact with air, forms silk thread.

 The caterpillar thus weaves a very resistant cocoon made of a continuous thread approximately 1 km long.
 It takes between 2 to 4 days to build it.
 Once its cocoon is complete, the caterpillar transforms into a chrysalis inside to begin its metamorphosis.